-The Court, Sheriff's Office, District Attorney's Office and Probation Office share a computer database that allows for sharing of information.
+Mariposa County's Superior Court, Sheriff's Office, District Attorney's Office and Probation Department have independent databases at this time.
+However, due to the collaborative relationships that exist between each of these agencies, the sharing of information is not problematic.
 Each agency compiles data on juveniles for individual departmental evaluation.
-The Probation Department also submits reports to DOJ on juvenile arrests and disposition data through the Juvenile Court and Probation Statistical System.
+The probation department submits reports to the California Department of Justice on juvenile arrests and disposition data through the Juvenile Court and Probation Statistical System.
 Probation also has an interagency release form to resolve confidentiality concerns.
 Parents sign the form, indicating which department(s) may exchange information.